dhimantupreti/AI-Image-Captioning/README.md

 # AI-Image-Captioning
-BILP from hugging face, Gradio for UI.
+BLIP from hugging face, Gradio for UI.